ShogoIwai/verif_env_for_amba/README.md

 # verif_env_for_amba
-verification environment for amba bus using module
+verification environment for amba bus using module.